How to Make a Mashup & Edit Songs for DJing using Ableton

 I'm confident that these techniques can be used for producers, DJs and fans of ALL modern genres of music - anything that could have a vocal over it is fair game.

-By now, I've taught well over 10,000 students on Udemy, and my goal is to bring you more value with each and every course.
+By now, I've taught tens of thousands of students here on Udemy, and my goal is to bring you more value with each and every course.

 I sincerely hope this course helps you, and if it's not for you, you can try it risk-free for 30 days and get your money back from Udemy if you didn't feel it was worth it.